-A quick Google search, “first steps to planning a wedding”, will tell you to work out your budget, pick your wedding party, and start the guest list.
-While all of these things are essential to the planning process, we are here to coach you on modifying this approach, and how an Arizona-based wedding planner can really help!
+A quick Google search, “first steps to planning an Arizona wedding”, will tell you to work out your budget, pick your wedding party, and start the guest list.
+While all of these things are essential to the wedding planning process, we are here to coach you on modifying this approach, and how an Arizona-based wedding planner can really help!
 We at Sip and Twirl are passionate about helping brides from Arizona and all over the world.
 We love every part of the wedding planning process and are experts in everything from choosing the perfect Arizona wedding venue, to helping brides navigate their extensive Phoenix wedding vendor options, to helping a couple develop and execute the design of their dream wedding day.
 Read on to learn more about the dos and don’ts of getting started.

 DO start with reflecting on what is important to you and your fiancé, including what your overall vision is.
 Do you imagine getting married in Arizona in an outdoor wedding venue, where you can incorporate the beautiful desert-scape and sunset into your ceremony?
 Or, do you imagine tying the knot in one of the many stunning Scottsdale or Paradise Valley resorts, such as Andaz Scottsdale Resort & Spa, or Royal Palms Resort and Spa?
 Additionally, you will want to focus first on the deeper meaning of your wedding.
 We recommend picking up a journal or a planner that you can dedicate to your wedding, and it use to record your thoughts and inspos.
 Anthropologie has some beautifully crafted notebooks, and we also love the Create 365 The Happy Planner because it’s completely customizable.
 This will help you stay true to your core values during the planning process.
 Work with your Arizona wedding planner to answer questions like: 'will your wedding reception be indoor or outdoor'; 'what is the overall design aesthetic you are hoping to accomplish'; 'how large or small is your guest list', and 'how does this impact your budget'?
 A great wedding planner will ask questions that you didn't yet think to ask yourself!

 DO create a digital vision board to share with your wedding planner.
-If you aren’t hiring a wedding planner, you can still use your vision board to guide yourself and others who are helping you in the planning process.
+If you aren’t hiring an Arizona wedding planner, you can still use your vision board to guide yourself and others who are helping you in the wedding planning process.
 You can browse Pinterest and pin images and color themes that you feel a connection to.
 You can even search for specific Arizona wedding venues to see what other brides have done, or see if your dream venue has a Pinterest account.
 Focus on what’s really most important to you.
-For example, is it more important to you to have the most spectacular photographs of all time, and small aesthetic details such as floral placement rank high?
+Is it more important to you to have the most spectacular photographs of all time, and small aesthetic details such as floral placement rank high?
 Or, is it more important to you that your friends and family have a blast and you focus on guest experience?
 Go through these questions with your wedding planner to prioritize your budget and planning focus.

-DO start to draft a guest list with your honey so that you have a basic understanding of the size of your wedding but DON’T reach out to anyone just yet.
+DO start to draft a wedding guest list with your partner so that you have a basic understanding of the size of your wedding but DON’T reach out to anyone just yet.
 We repeat, do not invite anyone yet!
-In our experience, there are always additional costs that even the most savvy brides haven’t taken into account, and one of the easiest ways to reduce your overall spend in by managing your guest count.
-By having a rough estimate in advance, you will be able to choose the right venue but you will not feel pressured to stretch your resources to accommodate people you perhaps invited in the initial engagement excitement.
+In our wedding planning experience, there are likely many additional costs that even the most savvy brides haven’t taken into account.
+One of the easiest ways to reduce your overall spend in by managing your guest count.
+By having a rough estimate in advance, you will be able to choose the right Arizona venue but you will not feel pressured to stretch your resources to accommodate people you perhaps invited in the initial engagement excitement.

-After you have worked through these dos and don’ts we recommend researching the average prices for the big things you will need to book for your wedding day and creating a budget you are comfortable with.
+After you have worked through these dos and don’ts we recommend researching the average prices in Arizona for the big things you will need to book for your wedding day and creating a budget you are comfortable with.
 This is where your wedding planner can provide a ton of value, as a they will include things you hadn’t considered, and a good planner will help match your expectations with your budget.
-Once you have done this, shop around first for your venue, officiant, and photographer, because they can usually only accommodate one or two weddings per day.
+Once you have done this, shop around first for your Arizona wedding venue, wedding officiant, and wedding photographer, because they can usually only accommodate one wedding per day.
 Caterers and florists can wait for now, as they can usually support multiple events in one day, and have a bit more flexibility with bookings.

 Let us know in the comments below if you have any top dos and don’ts to share based off of your own experience.
 We’d love to hear from you!